Rolands-Laucis/Pauca/readme.md

 An interesting use of Marble would be to create "flavors" of a programming language and transpile the source code file before handing it to the corresponding language compiler or interpreter.

-You can check [the Specification for Marble syntax here](https://github.com/Rolands-Laucis/Marble/blob/master/specification.md) for all possible tags.
+You can check [the Specification for Marble syntax here](./specification.md) or [the internal compiler grammar functions here](./imp_js/grammar.js) for all possible and currently implemented tags.

 ## Running Marble.

 Currently Marble's specification is being developed, and this may take a considerable amount of time.
 So far there is a demo implementation of the Marble engine in Node.js by me, that is in development.
 You are free to implement it in whatever language you wish, so long as it's under the MIT licence and you credit this repo.
-See [./imp_js/tests](https://github.com/Rolands-Laucis/Marble/tree/master/imp_js/tests) for currently supported Marble features.
+See [./imp_js/tests](./imp_js/tests) for currently supported Marble features.

 After downloading the repo, simply run: